 How come the Moon isn't invisible during a total lunar eclipse?
 And what is the Danjon scale?
 [Answer]

 What are the characteristics of the solar eclipse track of annularity and/or totality?
-In which direction does the solar eclipse track trace on Earth?
+Along which direction does the solar eclipse track trace on Earth?
 Are there exceptions?
 [Answer]

-During a solar eclipse, how fast does the lunar umbra moves on Earth?
+During a solar eclipse, how fast does the lunar umbra move on Earth?
 [Answer]

 Is it that only partial solar eclipses are visible from the poles?
 [Answer]